-Disclaimer 45 ------------------------- ----
+Disclaimer .....
+44 ------------------------- ----

-Infineon's WiFi-Bluetooth® Evaluation Kit with Raspberry Pi CM4 host (CYW9RPI55513-EVK) is an excellent tool that enables developers to evaluate, prototype, and develop various IoT and audio applications using Infineon's WiFi-Bluetooth® combo chipsets on the Linux platform.
-The kit is built around the Raspberry Pi Compute Module 4 Lite, helping users to assess the performance of Infineon's combo chipsets and create applications that leverage its capabilities.
+Infineon's WiFi - Bluetooth® Evaluation Kit with Raspberry Pi CM4 host (CYW9RPIWIFIBT-EVK) is an excellent tool that allows developers to evaluate, prototype, and develop various IoT and audio applications using Infineon's WiFi - Bluetooth® combo chipsets on the Linux platform.
+The kit is built around the Raspberry Pi Compute Module 4 lite, which helps users evaluate the performance of Infineon's combo chipsets and develop applications that leverage its capabilities.

-The CYW9RPI55513-EVK Evaluation Kit supports peripheral component interconnect express (PCIe) and secure digital input-output (SDIO) interfaces for Wi-Fi and HCI UART for Bluetooth®, allowing the user to interface different combo chipsets to the host via the M.2 E-Key standard interface connector on the baseboard.
-The Raspberry Pi CM4 host is situated on the baseboard.
-A HDMI port, four USB Type-A connectors, a 1G Ethernet port, and an audio-out jack are also provided on the baseboard for user accessibility.
+The CYW9RPIWIFIBT-EVK Evaluation Kit supports peripheral component interconnect express (PCIe) and secure digital input output (SDIO) interfaces for Wi-Fi and HCI UART for Bluetooth® that allows the user to interface different combo chipsets to the host via the M.2 E-Key standard interface connector on the baseboard.
+The Raspberry Pi CM4 host sits on the baseboard.
+A HDMI port, 4xUSB Type-A connectors, a 1G Ethernet port, and an audio out jack are also provided on the baseboard for user accessibility.

-The kit, by default, includes a Ezurio Sona IF513 M.2 module with the CYW55513 chipset (tri-band Wi-Fi 6E, 802.11 a/b/g/n/ac/ax, and Bluetooth® 5.4).
-The user can replace the Ezurio Sona IF513 module with any other M.2 radio module featuring Infineon's combo chipset for evaluation and development.
-In addition to swapping the M.2 radio module, a new image will be required to enable the new M.2 radio module.
-Images specific to the new M.2 module can be downloaded from the [Infineon Developer Center](#).
+The kit, by default, comes with a 2EA M.2 module with CYW55573 chipset (dual-band Wi-Fi 6E, 802.11 a/b/g/n/ac/ax 2x2 MIMO, and Bluetooth® 5.2).
+The user can replace the 2EA module with any other M.2 radio module with Infineon's combo chipset for evaluation and development.